Español

 For medical questions, we encourage you to review our information with your doctor.

-Chemotherapy (chemo) is the use of drugs to treat cancer.
-These drugs enter the blood and reach all areas of the body, which makes this treatment useful for cancer that has spread or might have spread beyond the kidney.
+Chemotherapy (chemo) is the use of certain types of drugs to treat cancer.
+These drugs enter the blood and reach all areas of the body, which makes this treatment useful for cancer that might have spread beyond the kidney.

 Most children with Wilms tumors will get chemo at some point during their treatment.
 (Some children with very low risk tumors might not need it.)

-In the United States, chemo is usually given after surgery.
-Sometimes it may be needed before surgery to shrink a tumor to make the operation possible.
-In Europe, chemo is given before surgery and continued afterward.
-In both cases, the type and amount of chemo depend on the stage and histology of the cancer.
+In the United States and Canada, chemo is usually given after surgery for a Wilms tumor.
+Sometimes it may be needed before surgery, to shrink a tumor and make the operation possible.

 A combination of chemo drugs is used to treat children with Wilms tumors.
 The chemo drugs used most often are:

-For tumors at more advanced stages, those with anaplastic histology, or tumors that recur (come back) after treatment, other drugs might also be used, such as:
+For tumors at more advanced stages, tumors with anaplastic histology, or tumors that recur (come back) after treatment, other chemo drugs might also be used, such as:

-Chemo drugs for Wilms tumors are injected into the blood, either through a vein (IV) or through a central venous catheter (a thin tube inserted into a large blood vessel during surgery).
+Chemo drugs for Wilms tumors are infused into the blood.
+This is done either through a vein (IV) or through a central venous catheter (a thin tube inserted into a large blood vessel during surgery).

-Different drugs, doses, and lengths of treatment are used, depending on the type and stage of the Wilms tumor and the child’s age.
+Different drugs, doses, and lengths of treatment might be used, depending on the type and stage of the Wilms tumor and the child’s age.
 Most often, the drugs are given once a week for at least several months.

-Chemo is usually given by a nurse in the doctor’s office or in the outpatient section of the hospital.
-Some children with Wilms tumors might need to stay in the hospital while they are getting chemo, but usually this is not needed.
+Chemo is usually given by a nurse in a clinic or in the outpatient section of the hospital.
+Some children with Wilms tumors might need to stay in the hospital while getting chemo, but usually this is not needed.

 Chemo drugs can affect cells other than cancer cells, which can lead to side effects.

-Along with the effects listed above, some drugs can have specific side effects.
+Along with the effects listed above, some chemo drugs used to treat Wilms tumors can have specific side effects.
 For example:

-Before each chemo session, your child’s doctor will get blood tests to check blood cell levels and to see how well the liver and kidneys are working.
+Before each chemo session, the cancer care team will get blood tests to check blood cell levels and see how well your child’s liver and kidneys are working.
 If there are problems, chemo might need to be delayed or the doses reduced.

-Possible long-term effects of treatment are one of the major challenges children might face after cancer treatment.
-For example:
+Some chemo drugs have possible long-term effects.
+This is one of the major challenges children might face after cancer treatment.

 See Living as a Wilms Tumor Survivor for more on the possible long-term effects of treatment.